Derek Carr: Regular season

+Post-playing career

+The Carr brothers host the podcast Home Grown, focusing on football in a "casual and positive" manner.
+Derek took interest in podcasting after seeing David's son Austin run his own show.

+In 2025, Carr was a studio analyst for YouTube's coverage of the NFL International Series game in Brazil.
+His appearance garnered positive reviews for his breakdown of plays, during which he impersonated his former coach and commentator Jon Gruden.

+On August 10, 2026, Carr was hired by UCLA as a special advisor to head coach Bob Chesney.
+As part of his duties, he will work alongside Chesney and the Bruins' quarterbacks.

 Personal life

 Carr's brother, David, also a quarterback, was the first overall pick in the 2002 NFL draft, taken by the Houston Texans.
 David played in the NFL from 2002 to 2012 with various teams.
 Carr's uncle, Lon Boyett, played at the tight end position for the Raiders during the 1978 season.

 Carr married his wife, Heather, on June 29, 2012.
 The couple have three sons and a daughter.
 His oldest son was born with intestinal malrotation, a medical condition that tied up his intestines and required three surgeries to fix.

 Carr is a Christian and has said his faith is the most important thing in his life.
 He has tattoos on his wrists, the left citing a verse from the Biblical Book of Jeremiah and the right depicting a Chi Rho.